-- 9.3.1 The estimated additional demand for rail is 55 trips across the District in the AM peak with 62% (34 trips) originating within Worksop and 16% (9 trips) originating within Retford.
-Assuming the total demand is split equally between Retford station (served by the East Coast Mainline and providing a link to London) and Worksop station (served by the Robin Hood Line and providing a link to Nottingham) this would equate to an additional demand of approximately 28 trips through each station in the AM peak. - 9.3.2 Considering that this demand will be spread over the peak period (six trains serve Worksop station and six trains serve Retford station in the AM peak) the additional demand per train is likely to be small.
-For example, 28 passengers averaged over six services at a station would be approximately five passengers per train.
+- 9.3.1 The estimated additional demand for rail is 59 trips across the district in the AM peak with 51% (30 trips) originating within Worksop and 19% (11 trips) originating within Retford.
+Assuming the total demand across the district is split equally between Retford station (served by the East Coast Mainline and providing a link to London) and Worksop station (served by the Robin Hood Line and providing a link to Nottingham) this would equate to an additional demand of approximately 30 trips through each station in the AM peak. - 9.3.2 Considering that this demand will be spread over the peak period (six trains serve Worksop station and six trains serve Retford station in the AM peak) the additional demand per train is likely to be small.
+For example, 30 passengers averaged over six services at a station would be five passengers per train.
 Depending on the service, these passengers could be split over two to nine carriages and could therefore result in an increase of one to two people per carriage on average.
 This level of anticipated increased demand for rail travel should be accommodated by existing services and would be insufficient to justify any improvements to rail infrastructure or services.